david-gallardo/SMART-Review/review_and_writing/README.md

 1. Check that PDFs are properly placed in the expected directory
 2. Verify the LLM API server is running and accessible
-3. For memory errors, reduce the number of parallel processes
+3. For memory errors, reduce the number of parallel processes or batch size
-4. Consult the `batch_processor.log` file for detailed error information
+4. Consult the log files (`batch_processor.log` or `batch_processor_chunked.log`) for detailed error information

 ## Integration with Other SMART-Review Modules